laurijuhani/dbswa-project-2/REFLECTION.md

 # Overview

-G&A application where users can post questions on courses and answer to them as well.
+- G&A application where users can post questions on courses and answer to them as well.
 Users can also vote for each qurestion and answer once.
-There is also a cooldown for single user that they can't post another question/answer within minute.
-There is also a notification pop-up which gives information about the action user has made.
+- There is a cooldown for single user that they can't post another question/answer within minute.
+- There is also a notification pop-up which gives information about the action user has made.
+- The page shows questions/answers sorted so that the most recent ones are on the top (posted or voted).
+- There is sample data in database which includes 4 courses and 23 questions on the first course (no AI generated answers for them)

 # Design decisions